joytolala/morning_st/README.md

 morning_st
 ==========

-this is first time.
+This is first time.
-good morning Everyone.
+Good morning Everyone.
-but,I'm tired.
+But,I'm tired.

+Why cannot PUSH on Git?